smart-on-fhir/cumulus-library/docs/example.md

 Now that we're comfortable with the study population, we'll start creating our first files related to the study.
 Every study has a name, and we'll need to know it for some of the next steps, so we'll call our study `example`.

+{: .note }
 A valid study name has no spaces and uses underscores to separate words.

 In the directory we set up to hold our study, let's create a folder called `queries`.
 In that folder, we'll create a file called `study_population.sql`.
 We'll wrap the query we used above in a create